-Going to the beach is one of the most popular things to do in Orange County, CA. Orange County has 40 miles of coastline passing through seven cities, with three major state beaches and a few county beaches among them - which you can recognize by the changing lifeguard towers and different parking rates.
+Going to the beach is one of the most popular things to do in Orange County, CA, even kids will like it.
+Orange County has 40 miles of coastline passing through seven cities, with three major state beaches and a few county beaches among them - which you can recognize by the changing lifeguard towers and different parking rates.

 Orange County beaches have just as many different personalities as Los Angeles Beaches, with many distinct landscapes.
 Some are also more known for particular activities.
 Unlike Los Angeles County, where very few beaches have fire pits, most beach cities in Orange County from Huntington Beach south have some fire pits, and some have hundreds.